generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

 - build a DSL supplanting Python's normal constructs and implement our own pseudo-interpreter/compiler; and/or
 - perform AST-munging of the kind certain Python JIT compilers (Numba, etc.) do
-- perform runtime tracing of the branching structure (more on this in an in-progress future post)
+- perform runtime tracing of the branching structure (more on this in an in-progress future post that may or may not come to fruition)

 ...this seemingly requires some way to interrupt execution at specific points and backtrack/rewind to those points, modifying execution state each time before resuming to inject the state of the current "branch".